 How to Make Cauliflower Gratin

-Start by cutting your cauliflower into florets.
-Cook it in boiling water for about 3 minutes and then drain well.
+Start by cutting your cauliflower into florets (or you can buy pre-cut cauliflower florets).
+Cook the cauliflower florets in boiling water for about 3 minutes, and then drain well.

 Stir the cauliflower into the cheese sauce and pour it into a gratin dish.

-For the keto version of this recipe, simply omit the buttery Ritz topping.
-You can instead sprinkle on a little more cheese, such as grated Parmesan, if you want the top to brown a bit.
+For the keto version of this recipe, omit the buttery Ritz topping.
+Bake it as-is without a topping, or you can sprinkle on a little more cheese, such as grated Parmesan if desired.

-I usually serve Cauliflower Gratin as a side dish for anything I’d serve with potatoes gratin or broccoli and cheese.
+This side dish is perfect to serve with anything you’d serve with potatoes gratin or broccoli and cheese.